 You can download a free copy of the infographic below.

-In our reviews and assessments we’ve seen many companies that do not have a product taxonomy and we’ve seen many situations where one would help.
+In our reviews and assessments, we’ve seen many companies that do not have a product taxonomy and we’ve seen many situations where one would help.
 For example…

 Poor clarity on what is actually sold to customers

 We worked with a large Services company that had multiple products being sold (and delivered).
 Senior management had already decided some of these were not to be commercially available anymore.
 However, this had not been clearly communicated across the business.
 The Sales teams kept selling them.
 They didn’t have a Product Catalogue with the definitive picture of what they should and shouldn’t sell.
-And the impact to the business was significant.
+And the impact on the business was significant.
 It was costly and time consuming to support these products and then manage the migration of customers onto the replacement products.